ritsu/RimFlix/README.md

 ## How to create a show
 1. Click the **Create Show** button
 2. Browse to a directory that contains images you want to include in your show.
 All images in the directory will be included.
-(Hint: You can click an image in the file browser to see previews of how they will look with each TV type.)
+You can click an image in the file browser to see how they will look in game.
 3. Enter a name for your show.
 4. Enter a time interval between images for your show.
 5. Select the types of TVs on which you want your show to be played.